(Indian Murgh Makhani, or Butter Chicken – recipe in post.)

 1 tsp. salt

 1 LB. boneless skinless chicken breast, cut into 1 inch cubes

 (One common method for butter chicken is to marinate the cubed chicken for at least an hour ahead in the spices, salt, and tomato paste.
 Feel free to do this if you have the time, but I found it turned out fine without it.)

-To the pan, add the onion, garlic, and ginger, and cook 3-4 minutes or until the onion has begun to caramelize.
-Add in the tomato paste, spices, and salt - stir and let cook for 30 seconds - 1 minute to toast the spices.
+2. To the pan, add the onion, garlic, and ginger, and cook 3-4 minutes or until the onion has begun to caramelize, stirring occasionally to keep the garlic from burning.
+Add in the tomato paste, all of the spices, and salt – stir and let cook for 30 seconds – 1 minute to toast the spices.

 I do love me some Indian food!

 The smell of those spices hitting the pan is really something.
 By the time the meal is ready the whole house will smell glorious, sure to draw everyone to the table.

 Having flipped through several recipes before choosing this one, I was a little worried that the ingredient list might be on the short side in comparison to other, perhaps more authentic, recipes – but I can assure you, the flavor was by no means lacking!